What Is S Corporation Status? Everything You Need to Know

 Some states also require S corporation shareholders to pay additional income tax to the state.
 In addition, most states require S corporations to pay the other state taxes that C corporations pay.
 These taxes include:

 - Franchise tax

 - Workers' compensation tax.

 S Corporation Status: How It is Terminated

 The corporation can terminate its S corporation status any time.
 To terminate S corp treatment, a corporation files a statement of consent by the shareholders expressing their desire to revoke S corporation treatment.

 The IRS can also terminate a corporation's S corporation treatment if it breaks any of the laws for S corps.
 If that happens, the IRS may even impose a penalty and require the corporation to pay three years' worth of taxes.

 S corporation owners should think carefully before terminating S corp treatment because once it is terminated, the S corp will not qualify for S corporation treatment again for another five years.

 If you need help with S corporation status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.